Call / 07815 167247

 Pinpointing your problem is essential to finding a solution.
-If you are a bit 'loosey goosey' with your assessment of your problem, you might not be solving the right problem, or even understanding what that problem really is.
+If you are a bit loose in how you describe it, you might not be solving the right problem, or even understanding what that problem really is.

 Working this through may take a few iterations to get the details right.
 On a first call with clients I ask a lot of questions, and it’s all about ruling things out so that I can get to the root of the issue.